 How does this affect the way I care for my cat?

-For indoor-only cats, make sure that your kitty has plenty of appropriate opportunities to scratch or mark their territory, such as a cat tree or scratching pole.
+- For indoor-only cats, make sure that your kitty has plenty of appropriate opportunities to scratch or mark their territory, such as a cat tree or scratching pole.

-Multi-cat homes and their territories
+Multi-cat homes & their territories

-Be aware that disputes between multiple cats in your home can lead to aggression or even scent-marking with urine as the cats try to define their own space.
+Just remember: disputes between multiple cats in your home can lead to aggression or even scent-marking with urine as the cats try to define their own space.

-Avoid these problems by giving each cat a safe and secure place to sleep, where they can relax away from other household pets.
+Then, give each cat a safe and secure place to sleep, where they can relax away from other household pets.
 These cozy spots should not box in your cat.
 Always provide an escape route for your kitty.

 Are outdoor cats territorial?

 Outdoor cats have a more intense need to establish and maintain a territory.
 After all, there are many other animals, people, and objects crossing into their territory on a daily basis.
 If other cats stroll through their territory, outdoor cats will be compelled to scent mark after the intruder passes through to override their scent.